European Antibiotic Awareness Day

 - EAAD poster

-- Antibiotic Guardian leaflet
+- Antibiotic Guardian resources

-- Community pharmacy leaflet
+- Community pharmacy leaflet - copies available on request

 - Out of hours treating your infection leaflet